On Falconer type functions and the distance set problem: Introduction

-Recently, Koh-Pham-Shen \cite{Koh2024}, by adapting a combinatorial argument from the finite field model with the Fourier integral framework introduced in \cite{ESWARATHASAN2011}, established a positive result for a class of Falconer type functions.
+Recently, Koh, Pham, and Shen \cite{Koh2024} developed a discrete-to-continuous approach to study a class of Falconer type functions in three variables, with a key ingredient taken from the result of Eswarathasan, Iosevich, and Taylor in \cite{ESWARATHASAN2011}.
 More precisely, they considered quadratic polynomials depending on all variables that do not have the form $g(h(x)+k(y)+l(z))$.
-For such a polynomial $f$, and compact sets $A,B,C\subset \mathbb{R}$, they proved that if $\dim_{\mathcal{H}} A+\dim_{\mathcal{H}} B+\dim_{\mathcal{H}} C>2$ then $\mathcal{L}^1(f(A,B,C))>0$ \cite[Theorem 1.2]{Koh2024}.
+For such a polynomial $f$, and compact sets $A,B,C\subset \mathbb{R}$, they proved that if $\dim_{H} A+\dim_{H} B+\dim_{H} C>2$ then $\mathcal{L}^1\left(f(A,B,C)\right)>0$ \cite[Theorem 1.2]{Koh2024}.
 The dimensional threshold is optimal in general.
 As an application, they also gave an improvement to the distance problem for Cartesian product sets in three dimensions \cite[Corollary 1.4]{Koh2024}.

 If one attempts to generalize the approach introduced in \cite{Koh2024}, a principal obstruction arises as follows.
-In \cite{Koh2024}, the innovative step was to study, instead of the function $f\in \mathbb{R}[x,y,z]$ directly, the auxiliary map $\Psi(x,y,z,x', y',z')=f(x,y,z)-f(x',y',z')$.
+In \cite{Koh2024}, instead of studying the function $f\in \mathbb{R}[x,y,z]$ directly, the innovative step was to study the auxiliary map $\Psi(x,y,z,x', y',z')=f(x,y,z)-f(x',y',z')$.
 By applying a carefully chosen change of variables adapted to $\Psi$, the transformed function $\tilde\Psi:\mathbb{R}^3\times \mathbb{R}^3\to \mathbb{R}$ satisfies the Phong-Stein rotational curvature condition.
-This allowed the use of the framework developed by Eswarathasan-Iosevich-Taylor \cite{ESWARATHASAN2011} to obtain the positive result.
-However, the proof is technically delicate and highly specialized to the quadratic setting in three variables, as one must construct a specific change of variables adapted to the map $\Psi$, making generalization to higher degree multivariate polynomials and other smooth functions highly nontrivial, and in some cases not even possible.
+This allowed them to use the framework developed in \cite{ESWARATHASAN2011} to obtain a positive result.
+However, the proof is technically intricate and highly specialized to the quadratic setting in three variables, as one must construct a specific change of variables adapted to the map $\Psi$, making generalization to higher degree multivariate polynomials and other classes of smooth functions highly nontrivial, and in some cases not even possible.

 The first goal of this paper is to revisit the result on quadratic polynomials in three variables obtained in \cite{Koh2024} from a projection theoretic perspective, providing a simpler and more intuitive proof.
-Beyond this, we establish positive results for certain classes of higher degree multivariate polynomials and functions.
+Beyond this, we establish positive results for certain classes of higher degree multivariate polynomials and smooth functions.
 As will be shown in the next section, this approach naturally yields a direct application to the distance problem, which constitutes the second main goal of the paper.